From wounds to wholeness:

 Learn more about Meredith

-From skeptic to advocate; when I was first exposed to creative therapy I belittled it as a a modality to be used with adults.
-I thought I was above imagination.
+From skeptic to advocate; when I was first exposed to creative therapies I belittled the modalities.
+I thought learning the "why" was enough.
 But my experience with creative, experiential therapy has shown me how healing this work is.

 Set up a free consultation